zbishop2002/Linux-SSBU-Optimizer/README.md

 </div>

 ## Isolated Suyu Instance - Carefree Alternative for Separate Configs
-For users who prefer not to modify their current Suyu/Yuzu mod configurations, the included `suyu-ssbu-optimized.sh` script offers a fully portable Suyu AppImage setup.
-It creates an isolated environment for SSBU using `/Linux-SSBU-Optimizer/home/` as its home folder.
+For users who prefer not to modify their current Suyu/Yuzu mod configurations, the included `Linux-SSBU-Optimized/preoptimized-suyu/suyu-ssbu-optimized.sh/` script offers a fully portable Suyu AppImage setup.
+It creates an isolated environment for SSBU using `/Linux-SSBU-Optimizer/preoptimized-suyu/home/` as its home folder.
 Some things to note about using this alternative are:

 - It keeps your existing mod setups untouched.
 - Will work with the repository's base directory placed anywhere, as long as the internal file structure remains intact.